-As at the end of the reporting year, the Company's total liabilities exceeded its total assets by \$5,955,000.
-The Company's other financial assets and cash and cash equivalents totalled \$10,493,000 are more than its external liabilities of \$5,026,000.
-In addition, management is satisfied that the Company is able to control the timing of repayment of payables to its subsidiaries and the Company has adequate resources to meets its liabilities as and when they fall due for at least a year from the end of the reporting year.
+As at the end of the reporting year, the Company's total liabilities exceeded its total assets by \$3,337,000 and a net working capital deficit of \$7,988,000.
+Management is satisfied that the Company is able to control the timing of repayment of payables to its subsidiaries and the Company has adequate resources to meets its liabilities as and when they fall due for at least a year from the end of the reporting year.
 Consequently, management believes that the use of going concern assumption in the preparation of the Company's financial statements is appropriate.